 The sinus tarsi is a small bony canal which runs into the ankle under the talus ankle bone.
-Damage to the sinus tarsi can be caused from overuse or an ankle sprain.
-It normally causes pain and tenderness near the bone on the outside of the ankle, which is often exacerbated by running round a curve.
+Damage to the sinus tarsi can be caused by overuse or an ankle sprain.
+It normally causes pain and tenderness near the bone on the outside of the ankle, which is often exacerbated by running around a curve.
 Read more for the symptoms and treatment of this ankle injury.

 Sinus tarsi syndrome symptoms

 Symptoms of Sinus tarsi syndrome typically include pain which may difficult to pinpoint but somewhere just in front of the bony bit or lateral malleolus on the outside of the ankle.
 Tenderness will be felt at the opening of the sinus tarsi which is located on the outside of the ankle.

 The patient may have pain or difficulty running on a curve on the side of the painful ankle, for example, running around a left-hand bend running track if the left foot would be painful.
 Inverting the ankle or moving it into a position where it is turned inwards as it would go with an ankle sprain may cause pain with Sinus tarsi syndrome.

 An anesthetic injection into the painful sinus tarsi will confirm the diagnosis by relieving pain and allowing normal function.
 An MRI scan may indicate excessive fluid in the sinus tarsi canal.